An Introduction to Direct Mail Sizes

 5. Offer and CTA

-The offer you want to include, and the desired CTA also defines the direct mail sizes to a great extent.
+The offer you want to include, and the desired CTA also define the direct mail sizes to a great extent.
 If you want your customers to scan a QR code and get a discount on their purchase, the QR code and the terms of using it must be clearly visible.
 It should also be placed in such a spot that gets some attention.
 Again, you need to take care of the USPS design requirements.
 If your offers are well portrayed using a large space, you should select a big brochure or a 6″ x 9″ postcard.
 Moreover, if you want to emphasize the offer while also wanting to include many graphics and a lot of marketing text, you can select oversized postcard sizes like 9″ x 12″.

 Advantages of Choosing the Right Size for Your Campaign

 Why is it so important to select the right size for your campaign?
 What are the benefits of putting in so much planning to determine the direct mail sizes?
-Besides saving postal charges, there are many more benefits, which makes it a must to select the perfect mailing size for your campaign.
+Besides saving postal charges, there are many more benefits, which make it a must to select the perfect mailing size for your campaign.

 1. Reduce Damage